atsn/JavaCalculator/README.md

 # JavaCalculator
-This is not a project only the class files from the project
+This is not a project only the class and java files from the project